Thank you for your interest in posting your event to the Joy FM Community Calendar! When submitting an event, please ensure that it is either:

 To submit your event, please complete the following form.
 Fields with an * must be provided.
-If you have a website, please enter the full URL address including http/https.
-Allow 2 weeks prior to the date of your event for posting to the calendar.
+If you have a website, please enter the full URL address including http/ or https.

 If you need to edit or delete your event after it is submitted, please go to the “Submit Events” page and click on the “My Events” button.
 After your event is edited it will need to be moderated before it will appear on the calendar.